DKW-Fan-Club/chip/README.md

 2. Verilator
 3. GTKWave

-Make sure that the following commands succeed: `which rust`, `which verilator`, `which gtkwave`.
+Make sure that the following commands succeed: `which cargo`, `which verilator`, `which gtkwave`.
 If on windows, please use WSL.

 Next, install `buck2` following the [official guide](https://buck2.build/docs/getting_started/).